Indraneel Mittra: Translational Research

+Fundamental Research

+His recent significant work involving cfChPs challenges the long-standing view of the mammalian genome as a stable, vertically inherited entity.
+It shows that cfChPs released from dying cells can enter living cells, assemble into concatemers, and function as autonomous "satellite genomes" capable of replication, transcription, and protein synthesis.
+These findings provide experimental evidence for horizontal gene transfer in mammals and reveal cfChPs as active biological agents rather than inert debris.
+The proposed binarygenome model suggests that inherited and acquired genomic elements coexist within cells, redefining genome plasticity, the role of non-coding DNA, and mechanisms underlying genomic innovation, cellular communication, and evolutionary change.
+Simply put, this work rewrites the rules of mammalian evolution and genomics.

 Awards and recognition

 Mittra was elected to the fellowship of the Indian Academy of Sciences and Indian National Science Academy in recognition of his contribution to the field of cancer.
 He held the Pearce Goulde professorship at University College London (1999).

-Mittra has been on the editorial/advisory boards of The British Medical Journal, The Lancet Oncology, Nature Reviews Clinical Oncology, the British Journal of Cancer, European Journal of Cancer, among others.
+Mittra has been on the editorial/advisory boards of The British Medical Journal, The Lancet Oncology, Nature Clinical Practice Oncology (currently Nature Reviews Clinical Oncology), the British Journal of Cancer, European Journal of Cancer, among others.
 He holds a US patent (no. US 9,096,655 B2) titled "Method for in-vivo binding of chromatin fragments".